Goal from mark

 A goal from mark is a former scoring move in rugby football.
 It occurred when a player "marked" the ball by making a fair catch and shouting "mark".
-From this position the player could not be tackled.
+From this position, the player could not be tackled.
 The player then had the option of a free kick, which could be taken as a place-kick, drop-kick, punt, or tap kick.
 It was possible to score a goal from a place-kick or drop-kick.

-The goal from mark was seldom seen for a number of reasons: the kicking team would have had to make the mark comfortably within range of the opponents' goal, usually implying a gross error on the part of a defending player.
+The goal from mark was seldom seen for several reasons: the kicking team would have had to make the mark comfortably within the range of the opponent's goal, usually implying a gross error on the part of a defending player.
 The player making the mark would presumably have considered a drop goal attempt from open play less likely to succeed than a goal from the mark.
-The defending team were allowed to advance as far as the mark, meaning that the kick had to be attempted from still further away, and were moreover permitted to charge the attempted kick as soon as the ball was placed on the ground, the kicker started to run up, or offered to kick the ball.
+The defending team were allowed to advance as far as the mark, meaning that the kick had to be attempted from still further away, and were moreover permitted to charge the attempted kick as soon as the ball was placed on the ground, the kicker started to run up or offered to kick the ball.

 The points awarded for a goal from mark initially varied between three and four points as point scoring rules evolved in rugby.
 In the 1900s, the goal from mark was fixed at three points and it remained set at this amount until the rule's eventual abolition.
 The goal from mark was a goal-scoring option distinct from the drop goal.
 The latter was worth four points in rugby union until 1948 when its value was also reduced to three points.